DylanOrange/Shape-Completion-with-Meso-Skeleton-Learning/README.md

 ## Advancecd Deep Learning for Computer Vision

 Project for ADL4CV: Shape Completion with Meso-Skeleton Learning by Dongyue Lu and Zhisheng Zheng, supervised by Yinyu Nie.

 This code is tested under Python 3.6.3, PyTorch 1.2.0 on Ubuntu 18.04 and 20.04.

+check the report and poster in the folder `docu`.

 ### 1. Installation